shellster/VBoxRegistryHide/README.md

 Follow the prompts to provide the spoofed hardware.

 This tool can only hide so much.
 It will still be possible to determine the VM is a Virtual Machine, but it will survive cursory review.
-For more information, including other tools and tricks, please see <TODO Provide Link>
+For more information, including other tools and tricks, please see https://theshellster.medium.com/configuring-virtualbox-for-scambaiting-part-1-15da011adea0